-The "Dates" part of the form allows you to set a duration of time for which the content is publicly visible (see Figure 5.7 on the following page).
+The "Dates" part of the form allows you to set a duration of time for which the content is publicly visible (see Figure 5.9).

 Publishing Date: This is where you can specify the date from which the item is visible to the public.
 Even if the item in question has been through the workflow process and received a "Published" state, it still will not be visible to the public until the publishing date has been reached.